- Benefits of good nutrition during cancer treatment

 Nutrition after treatment ends

 Most eating-related side effects of cancer treatments go away after treatment ends.
 Sometimes side effects like poor appetite, dry mouth, change in taste or smell, trouble swallowing, or weight changes last for some time.
-If this happens to you, talk to your health care team and work out a plan to deal with the problem.
+If this happens to you, talk to your cancer care team and work out a plan to deal with the problem.

 As you begin to feel better, you may have questions about eating a healthy diet.
 Just as you wanted to go into treatment with the best nutrient stores that your diet could give you, you’ll want to do the best for yourself at this important time, too.
 Eating well will help you regain your strength, rebuild tissue, and feel better overall.